Arcodiant/StarDocs/docs/topics/careers/missions/delivery.md

     ![Pick-up from Kiosk](./images/delivery/pickup-kiosk.jpg){ width=600 }

 1. Take the package back to your ship and stow it.
-You can hold ++f++, face the package in your hands, then right-click to see options for putting it down.
-Drop will simply drop it at your feet, while Place will let you stow it neatly;
-position the blue highlighted hologram where you want the box to go, then click again to place.
+You can hold ++f++, look down at the package in your hands, then right-click to see options for putting it down.
+Drop will simply drop it at your feet, while Place will let you stow it neatly; position the blue highlighted hologram where you want the box to go, then click again to place.

     ![Stowed Package](./images/delivery/stowed.jpg){ width=600 }